 When there is decrease amount of red blood cells, the condition is referred to as anemia.
 The red blood cells contain hemoglobin a type of protein which gives red color to the cell.
 It is hemoglobin which helps the RBC to carry oxygen from the lungs to other parts of the body.
-In anemia there is also decrease amount of hemoglobin together with the number of RBC.

 There are Different Types of Anemia

 - Iron deficiency anemia: it is the commonest anemia of all the types.
 Iron is required for hemoglobin formation.

 - Pernicious anemia or megaloblastic anemia: due to vitamin B12 deficiency.